 Symptoms of overweight cats

-Observing a cat that is carrying excess weight can be a sobering experience, yet it is often the subtle signs that may go unnoticed that provide critical insights into their condition.
+Observing a cat that’s carrying excess weight can be a sobering experience, yet it’s often the subtle signs that may go unnoticed that provide critical insights into their condition.
 Recognizing the symptoms associated with overweight cats becomes essential for timely interventions and holistic care.
 A cat’s body should ideally present a graceful silhouette, and excess fat often leads to noticeable changes that may escape casual observation, especially in furry companions where fur can obscure true form.

 Another significant indicator is the cat’s overall activity level.
 Cats are inherently playful and require regular exercise for both physical and mental stimulation; however, a cat who is reluctant to engage in play and seems to prefer inactivity may be exhibiting symptoms of excess weight.
 This lethargy not only reduces their well-being but can also lead to psychological distress.
 Cats that once frolicked with abandon can regress into solitary existence, primarily due to the discomfort or fatigue that can arise from carrying too much weight.
 As the old saying goes, “a tired cat is not an active cat,” and every day they spend in a sedentary state compounds the health risks associated with obesity.